Groucho's Deli

-Groucho's Deli is a deli franchise in the United States, with 30 locations across South Carolina, North Carolina, and Georgia.
+Groucho's Deli is a deli franchise in the United States, with 32 locations across South Carolina, North Carolina, and Georgia.

 The restaurant was founded in Columbia, South Carolina, by Harold "Groucho" Miller.
 It is known for its Trademark Subs and Salads and Unique Dipper Style sandwiches, and was named the most famous deli in South Carolina by Business Insider in 2020.
 Their motto is “Quality is the most important ingredient in a sandwich”, and their tagline is "Your Neighborhood Deli".

 History

-Groucho's Deli was founded by Harold "Groucho" Miller in 1940 in Columbia, South Carolina, known at the time as "Miller's".
+Groucho's Deli was founded by Harold "Groucho" Miller in 1941 in Columbia, South Carolina, known at the time as "Miller's".
 Miller was born in Philadelphia, Pennsylvania, in 1899.
-Several years later, after losing his father in an accident, he spent his weekdays at an orphanage to help relieve some financial burden for his mother who was unable to care for all of her children.
-He was taught culinary skills at the orphanage by the woman who ran the kitchen.
-In 1940, he moved to Columbia, where he opened a deli, Miller's, in the downtown area.
-He came to Columbia with a handful of original recipes for potato salad, coleslaw, and various salad and sandwich dressing.
+Several years later, after his father's death, the family broke up and he was raised in an orphanage to help relieve some financial burden for his mother who was unable to care for all of her children.
+Harold was 9 or 10 years old.
+That's where he learned to cook.
+He became a cook's helper.
+He believed that the people who worked in the kitchen had the best lifestyle.
+Harold moved to Columbia, SC (where he had relatives) to recover from an accident.
+"Ethel had a sister here'" he said. "and we came down to visit her while I recuperated from an operation.
+That was in 1939."
+He opened Miller's Delicatessen with only a sense of humor and a handful of original recipes for potato salad, coleslaw, and various salad and sandwich dressings.
+During his recovery, his wife, Ethel, and his children, Ivan, Donnie, and Arlene moved to Columbia.
+Initially the delicatessen only had five little booths for people to sit in the back.
+Sometimes patrons sat on Pickle Barrels.

 Miller became known among customers and Columbia residents for his resemblance to famed comedian and actor Groucho Marx, and people began to refer to him affectionately as "Groucho" in 1941.
 Miller's became Groucho's Deli in 1941.
 His son, Ivan Miller, told the Columbia Record in 1986:

 “...when Pop first opened this store, Columbia was a small town, and everything had a label.
 Here he [Harold] was this really crazy kind of guy.
 Always joking, always had a big cigar and a mustache… He looked like Groucho Marx, he talked like Groucho Marx, and to Columbia, he was Groucho Marx.
 So that is how the name came about.”